AviGawande/URL-Shortner/README.md

 # URL Shortener Project

 ## Task Description

-Design a server capable of generating, tracking, and managing shortened URLs with specific functionalities.
+It was my first machine coding round that i appeared for at a Mumbai-Based Startup Design a server capable of generating, tracking, and managing shortened URLs with specific functionalities.
 The server should offer various endpoints for interaction:

 ### Features